 About Me

-I am a Postdoctoral Research Fellow at the Francis Crick Institute, where I apply spatial statistics and mathematical modelling to quantify the organisation of tumor and immune cells in cancerous environments and use that information to predict their interactions and dynamics over time.
-Prior to this role I was postdoctoral research fellow at the Isaac Newton Institute (July 2023 - May 2024), where I investigated mathematical models describing the collective movement of cell and animal groups, and a Postdoctoral Research Associate at the University of Oxford (Principal Investigator: Prof. José Carrillo) (January 2022 - July 2023), where I applied techniques from Bayesian inference to uncover new biological insights from experimental data and investigated how aggregation-diffusion equations could be used to model collective cell migration.
-I completed my doctorate studies in Mathematics at the University of Oxford, where I was supervised by Prof. Philip Maini and Prof. Helen Byrne.
+I am a Postdoctoral Research Fellow in the Tumour Cell Biology Lab (Principl Investigator: Dr. Erik Sahai) of the Francis Crick Institute.
+My current research focuses on uncovering mechanisms that govern the evolution of tumor microenvironments through the creation and calibration of data-driven mathematical models.
+Prior to this role, I was a Postdoctoral Research Fellow at the Isaac Newton Institute (July 2023 - May 2024) and a Postdoctoral Research Associate at the University of Oxford (Principal Investigator: Prof. José Carrillo; January 2022 - July 2023), where I studied theoretical frameworks that described the collective movement of cells and animals.
+I completed my doctorate in Mathematics at the University of Oxford, where I was supervised by Prof. Philip Maini and Prof. Helen Byrne.
 My thesis projects studied mathematical modelling of collective cell movement in biological contexts where two types of cells—leaders and followers, respectively—could be distinguished.
-Before arriving in the United Kingdom, I attended Brown University for my undergraduate studies.
+Before arriving in the United Kingdom, I completed my undergraduate degree (Sc.
+B.) in Applied Mathematics-Biology at Brown University.

 1) Understanding the reciprocal interactions between collective movement and individual surroundings

 I am interested in understanding how collective movement alters, and is itself affected by, the surroundings in which individuals travel.
-My previous research highlights a potentially important role for the “environment” that individuals occupy: for instance, one investigation from my doctorate studies suggests that the microenvironment through which certain stem cells move controls the robustness and success of their long-distance migration.
-Additional results from that study also highlighted the potential for the microenvironment to "encode" prior cell movements.
-Along with several biological collaborators, I am developing simple mathematical models to produce experimentally testable predictions on how the geometry through which cells move influences the stability of their moving populations.
-I am also using these mathematical models to determine whether it is possible to design computational tools to infer prior cell behaviours based on observations of their microenvironment.
+My previous research highlights a potentially important role for the "environment" that individuals occupy: for instance, one investigation from my doctorate studies suggests that the microenvironment through which certain stem cells move controls the robustness and success of their long-distance migration.
+This study also highlighted the potential for the microenvironment to "encode" prior cell movements.
+Along with several biological collaborators, I am developing simple mathematical models to produce experimentally testable predictions on how the geometry through which cells move influences the stability of their moving populations, and whether it is possible to design computational tools to infer prior cell behaviours based on observations of their microenvironment.

 The above photo shows a cropped image from (Martinson et al., eLife 2023) depicting two simulations of an individual-based mathematical model that describes the movement of stem cells.
-The blue points/arrows represent the proteins that make up the surroundings.
-Over the course of the simulation leading cells (black circles) remodel their surroundings to create a "scaffold" along which trailing cells (red circles) crawl along, creating ribbon-like streams such as those observed in vivo.
+The blue points/arrows represent proteins which support the cells as they move.
+Over the course of the simulation leading cells (black circles) remodel these proteins to create a "scaffold" along which trailing cells (red circles) crawl, resulting in cells moving in ribbon-like streams such as those observed in vivo.

 2) Linking mathematical models to individual-based data

 The above photo shows a figure from (Martinson et al., Roy.
 Soc.
 Open Sci.
-2024), in which a methodology for linking population-level mathematical models to individual-based data, such as those seen from experiments, is developed.
-The figure demonstrates a proof-of-concept applied to synthetic data, which are generated using a simple individual- or agent-based model (ABM).
-Specifically, we construct an "average" individual-based result based on multiple replicates of ABM experiments, then fit parameters of a continuous mathematical model that describes the same underlying processes as the ABM (here, cell movement and birth) by minimising the sum of squared differences between the two sets of results.
+2024), which develops a method to link population-level mathematical models to individual-based data.
+The figure demonstrates this procedure on a test case with synthetic data, which are generated using a simple agent-based model (ABM).
+Specifically, we construct an "average" individual-based result based on multiple replicates of ABM experiments, then fit parameters of a population-level model that describes the same underlying processes as the ABM (here, cell movement and birth) by minimising the sum of squared differences between the two sets of results.
 The figure shows how this process can create a continuous model that accurately captures both the spatial spread of the data as well as the number of cells over time.